-The compare output mode (COM01:0) bits have two functions.
-The waveform generator uses the COM01:0 bits for defining the output compare (OC0) state at the next compare match.
+The Compare Output mode (COM01:0) bits have two functions.
+The Waveform Generator uses the COM01:0 bits for defining the Output Compare (OC0) state at the next compare match.
 Also, the COM01:0 bits control the OC0 pin output source.
-Figure 36 shows a simplified schematic of the logic affected by the COM01:0 bit setting.
-The I/O registers, I/O bits, and I/O pins in the figure are shown in bold.
-Only the parts of the general I/O port control registers (DDR and PORT) that are affected by the COM01:0 bits are shown.
-When referring to the OC0 state, the reference is for the internal OC0 register, not the OC0 pin.
+Figure 30 shows a simplified schematic of the logic affected by the COM01:0 bit setting.
+The I/O Registers, I/O bits, and I/O pins in the figure are shown in bold.
+Only the parts of the general I/O port Control Registers (DDR and PORT) that are affected by the COM01:0 bits are shown.
+When referring to the OC0 state, the reference is for the internal OC0 Register, not the OC0 pin.
+If a System Reset occur, the OC0 Register is reset to "0".